CCA-Public/digital-archives-manual/guides/triage.md

 2. Use the information from the spreadsheet to fill out the [PRONOM submission form](https://www.nationalarchives.gov.uk/contact-us/submit-information-for-pronom/pronom-request-form/).
 Be sure to tick the box stating that you have file samples, and include the hex signature for the new file type if you were able to identify one.
 3. Next, zip your file samples (2-3 total if possible) and submit them to PRONOM.
 This can be done in one of two ways:
     - If the files are small enough to fit on an email, they can be sent directly to the TNA staffer that will contact you.
-    - If the zipped files are too big, you can share the folder through the Cloud by making a request with IT.
-Fill the "Formulaire de partage externe" available on teh CCA's Intranet and send it to soutien.informatique@cca.qc.ca.
-The request form lives on the Intranet(Formulaires, Technologies.
-Once it's filled out, it can be sent to IT (soutiens@cca.qc.ca).
+    - If the zipped files are too big, you can share your zipped folder via SharePoint to the TNA staffer that will contact you.

 Once the request is processed, the file format will be considered for inclusion in a future PRONOM release.